 Chop roughly the tomatoes.

-Put them in a pan, cover, cook over high heat 5-10 minutes, stirring until the chunks give off their juice.
+Put them in a pan, add 100 ml of water, cover, cook over high heat 5-10 minutes, stirring until the chunks give off their juice.

 Sieve the tomatoes or put them through a food mill.